refetchprotocol/rfcs/README.md

   /** Cryptographic proof of the execution */
   integrity: {
-    hash: string; // Hash of the raw response body
+    hash: string; // Hash of the raw response body (SHA-256)
     timestamp: number;
+    /**
+     * Optional Signature if distinct from the JWE signature.
+     * e.g., a Reclaim Protocol proof object.
+     */
+    proof?: unknown;
   };
 };